sineru-dina/Data_Preprocessing/date_encode_decode/README.md

         - **Ordinal Encoding**: Representing each component of a date as an integer.
         - **Timestamp Conversion**: Converting dates to Unix timestamps or other numeric formats.
         - **Cyclical Encoding**: Treating certain components like day of the week or month as cyclic features and encoding them accordingly.

 2. **Date Decoding**:
     - Decoding involves converting numerical representations back into readable date or time formats.
     - For example, converting a sine and cosine encoded values from Cyclical Encoding into human-readable date and time, or Unix timestamp back to a human-readable date, or reversing one-hot encoding to identify the actual day of the year.

+### Cyclical Encoding

+Cyclical features, such as time-related attributes (e.g., months, days, weekdays, hours, minutes, seconds), follow repeating patterns and require specific encoding for deep learning models to effectively capture these cycles.
+Proper encoding is important for improving both model performance and convergence speed.
+One widely used technique is transforming the feature using sine and cosine functions, which represent the cyclical nature in two dimensions.
+This method helps the model better understand patterns like the time of day.
+Other transformation techniques, like Time2Vector, Dummies, and Radial Basis Function, can also be employed to handle cyclical features.

+Given a cyclic feature (e.g., day of the week, month of the year, or hour of the day) with a period $N$:

+$${sin/_ encoded} = \sin\(\frac{2 \pi \times X}{N})$$

+$${cos/_encoded} = \cos\(\frac{2 \pi \times X}{N})$$

+Where:
+- $X$ is the numerical value of the time feature.
+- $N$ is the total number of unique values in the cycle.
+- $pi$ is the mathematical constant.